 Columbia Southern University (CSU) is committed to preventing workplace violence and to maintaining a safe working environment.
 All employees, including supervisors and temporary employees, should be treated with courtesy and respect at all times.
 Conduct that threatens, intimidates, or coerces another employee, a customer, or a member of the public at any time, including off-duty periods, will not be tolerated.
-This prohibition includes all acts of harassment, including harassment that is based on an individual’s sex, race, age, or any characteristic protected by federal, state, or local laws.
+This prohibition includes all acts of harassment, including harassment based on an individual’s sex, race, age, or any characteristic protected by federal, state, or local laws.

-All threats of (or actual) violence, both direct and indirect, should be reported as soon as possible to your immediate supervisor, CSU Security or any other member of management.
+All threats of (or actual) violence, both direct and indirect, should be reported as soon as possible to CSU Security or any other Campus Security Authority.
 If you are the victim of a crime and do not want to pursue action within the University System or the criminal justice system, you may still want to consider making a confidential report.
 With your permission, Security can file a report on the details of the incident without revealing your identity.
 The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
 With such information, CSU can keep an accurate record of the number of incidents, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crimes statistics for the institution.
-CSU encourages everyone to report any crime, even if you have no intention of pursuing legal action.
+CSU encourages everyone to report any crime, even if you do not intend to pursue legal action.
 This includes threats by employees, as well as threats by customers, vendors, solicitors, or other members of the public.
 CSU encourages everyone in the campus community to be aware of your surroundings and be vigilant at all times.
 All suspicious individuals or activities should be reported as soon as possible to a supervisor and CSU Security.
 CSU will promptly and thoroughly investigate all reports of threats of (or actual) violence and of suspicious individuals or activities.
 Anyone determined to be responsible for threats of (or actual) violence or other conduct that is in violation of these guidelines will be subject to prompt disciplinary action up to and including termination of employment and reporting to local law enforcement authorities.
 CSU will, upon written request, disclose to the alleged victim of a crime of violence, or a non-forcible sex offense, the results of any disciplinary hearing conducted by the university against the student who is the alleged perpetrator of the crime or offense.
 If the alleged victim is deceased as a result of the crime or offense, CSU will provide the results of the disciplinary hearing to the victim’s next of kin, if so requested.

 CSU Security collects crime data from the Security Authorities, Daily Crime Log and local police and prepares the Annual Security Report..
 The university publishes and distributes the Annual Security Report each year.
 The report is distributed to students and staff and made available to prospective students and employees.